astral-sh/uv/PIP_COMPATIBILITY.md

 Specifically, uv does not support installing new `.egg-info`- or `.egg-link`-style distributions, but will respect any such existing distributions during resolution, list them with `uv pip list` and `uv pip freeze`, and uninstall them with `uv pip uninstall`.

+## `pip compile`

+There are a few small but notable differences in the default behaviors of `pip compile` and `pip-tools`.

+uv does not write the compiled requirements to file by default.
+Use the `-o` or `--output-file` option.

+Currently, `pip-compile` defaults to `--no-strip-extras`, though this is scheduled to change in the next major release.

+If your requirements file includes an `--extra-index-url` directive, uv will not emit it by default.
+Use the `--emit-index-url` option. uv will also include its default `--index-url`.